aidadatahub/aidadatahub.github.io/sharing/anonymization/index.md

 While we have concluded several times already (cf for example [here](../context/#appropriate-technical-and-organizational-protective-measures)) that this question must in each case be finally answered by the researchers themselves, we can provide a few examples of what AIDA considers correct anonymization, to support researchers trying to make thoughtful decisions regarding their own datasets.

-Each case below has been deemed appropriately anonymous for [AIDA data hub sharing](../policy/#aida-data-hub-sharing), with select images published openly as examples on the [AIDA dataset register](https://datahub.aida.scilifelab.se/datasets).
+Each case below has been deemed appropriately anonymous for [AIDA Data Hub sharing](../policy/#aida-data-hub-sharing), with select images published openly as examples on the [AIDA dataset register](https://datahub.aida.scilifelab.se/datasets).

 ## General guidelines